Retrieve historical imagery

 Share your results as a web app

-To share your findings with donors and your organization, you'll create a web app based on your map.
+To share your findings publicly and with your organization, you'll create a web app based on your map.
 A web app is a customized user interface that showcases your map for a specific purpose, message, and audience.
 For example, if you just want to display your map, your app only needs a few basic navigation tools.
-In this scenario, you need to present your map as a time animation series to demonstrate the changes in land use and distribution of vegetation over four decades.
-To do so, you'll share your new web map so it can be used in time-aware web applications.
+In this scenario, you want to present your map with a time slider to demonstrate the changes in land use and distribution of vegetation over four decades.
+To do so, you'll share your web map as a web app and enable a time-slider widget.
 Additionally, the Multispectral Landsat layer is premium content, so you must enable the layer to be published through your organizational account at the expense of your organization's credits.
 Finally, you'll customize the application to present and share your results.

 - If necessary, open your Land Use Change in Samut Songkhram, Thailand web map.